Transparència algorithmic: Automation of the energy poverty report (or IRER)

 These reports are generated at the request of the supply companies (more than 50 different companies), following the precautionary principle established by law.

 Currently, the data verification process is manual and lacks standardization.
-Faced with this situation and bearing in mind that much of the data required for the preparation of the reports can be consulted through Via Oberta's interoperability services, the AOC has developed a cloud solution to automate this process, improving interoperability between companies, municipalities and other administrations to verify data.
-The solution is an AI-based complex process automation system, using robotic process automation (RPA) and business process modeling (BPM) technologies.
-In addition, it is based on a cloud service provided by a private company, does not require installation, but does integrate with many other AOC information systems, such as interoperability services Via Abierta and the social services information system Beast
+Given this situation and considering that much of the data necessary for the preparation of reports can be consulted through the interoperability services of Via Oberta, the AOC has developed a cloud solution to automate this process, improving interoperability between companies, municipalities and other administrations to verify data.
+The solution is a complex process automation system, which uses robotic process automation (RPA) and business process modeling (BPM) technologies.
+In addition, it is based on a cloud service provided by a private company, does not require installation, but does integrate with many other AOC information systems, such as interoperability services.
+Via Oberta and the social services information system Hèstia.

 Status